Percy Pickard: Commanding 51 Squadron and the Bruneval raid

 They needed the full moon period for visibility on making the jump and landing, correct tides to allow the landing craft to get to the beach, and minimal wind so the paratroopers could drop.
 The conditions of moon and tide only came together once a month.
 The weather in late February was very poor, and the mission had to be postponed three times due to excessive wind.
 Clearance to go was finally given on 27 February, and on a snowy evening the paratroopers boarded for what came to be known as the Bruneval raid.
 The raid was conducted under the command of Major John Frost.
 Pickard was confident the flying aspect of the mission would not be difficult, but dropping these men into occupied France with no sure way out seemed to him quite risky.
-In fact, R.V.
-Jones had gone home that afternoon wondering to himself how many he would ever see again.
+In fact, R. V. Jones had gone home that afternoon wondering to himself how many he would ever see again.
 Just before the paratroopers boarded Pickard pulled Frost aside and told him "I feel like a bloody murderer."
 Whatever reservations Pickard may have had, he did not let it show to the men.
-In fact, a number of officers reported after the fact that the sight of him standing by his aircraft, calmly puffing away on his pipe, and the sight of his crews all waiting patiently in their relaxed way, was profoundly reassuring.
+In fact, a number of officers reported after the fact that the sight of him standing by his aircraft, calmly puffing away on his pipe, and the sight of his crews all waiting patiently in their relaxed way, was reassuring.

 Pickard's flight of Whitleys were to be masked by Bomber Command missions to the continent, but these had to be scrubbed due to the poor weather.
 At 2200 they were cleared to go, and Pickard's Whitley led off from RAF Thruxton.
-The aircraft formed up, 12 aircraft in three groups of four, with 5 minutes between each group.
+The aircraft formed up, twelve aircraft in three groups of four, with 5 minutes between each group.
 They headed southeast for RAF Tangmere in strict radio silence.
 Pickard had allowed 30 minutes for unforeseen problems.
-Arriving over the fighter base he circled the area to burn off the extra time, and then led out to Selsey Bill where they left the coast, heading out across the Channel.
+Arriving over the fighter base he circled the area to burn off the extra time, and then led out to Selsey Bill where they left the coast, heading across the Channel.